masefa11/swe3313Project/Project-Plan/Technology-Description.md

 JavaFX implemented a collection of libraries and other parts that work together to produce graphical user interfaces (GUIs), which can be used to build high client-side applications.
 It is also open source so this will allow our team to collaborate seamlessly with no issues.

 ## Storage System
- ***SQL***
+ ***MySQL***

-We have chosen to implement SQL as our primary database storage system.
+We have chosen to implement MySQL as our primary database storage system.
 SQL, being a widely recognized and accepted language for database management, aligns with the expertise and familiarity of our team members.

 ## Planning
  ***YouTrack***